-But it’s the same strategy that made Fashion Nova one of the MOST searched fashion brands on Google.
-(That also happened two or three years ago).
-Since 2016, Fashion Nova has used hundreds of social media influencers and leveraged tens of thousands of pieces of user-generated content to sell women’s clothing (much of it club wear).
+But it’s the same strategy that made Fashion Nova one of the MOST searched fashion brands on Google (that also happened a few years ago).
+Since 2016, Fashion Nova has worked with hundreds of social media influencers and leveraged tens of thousands of pieces of influencer-generated content to sell women’s clothing (much of it club wear).

 Between 2016 and 2018, the company boosted sales by 600 percent (!!!) while bigger brands were still trying to figure out if influencer marketing was worth the investment.

 Here’s the thing: Quantifying a return on investment for influencer campaigns is probably the one thing brands struggle with the most.
 Unfortunately, selecting the blogger with the highest follower count usually doesn’t guarantee success.
 You need to be more strategic than that.

 Influencer marketing campaigns take a lot of strategy, experimenting, and optimization as you go along.
 In this post, we’ll give you key takeaways for: